 The following information as to principal occupation, business or employment is not within the knowledge of the management of the Company and has been furnished by the respective nominees.
-Each nominee has held
+Each nominee has held the same or a similar principal occupation with the organization indicated or a predecessor thereof for the last five years unless otherwise indicated.

-John Lee is the Interim CEO, Executive Chairman and a Director of the Company.
+John Lee is Executive Chairman and a Director of the Company.
 He has been a mining analyst and accredited investor in the resource industry since 2001.
-He is a speaker at major resource conferences, including Mines and Money, China Mining, Terrapinn and Cambridge House.
 Mr. Lee is a CFA charter holder and has degrees in economics and engineering from Rice University.